 - Replacing decades-old wood framed single pane windows might be a better economic and aesthetic choice over costly thermal treatments.

-I took this photo at an event at a local glof club.
-Lovely facility, beautiful draperies framing the windows, but we were blinded and frying from light and heat reflecting off the snow.
+Took this lower left photo at an event at a local golf club.
+Lovely facility, beautiful draperies framing the windows, but we were blinded wearing sunglasses and frying from light and heat reflecting off the snow.

 You may need a custom/hybrid solution.
 And custom doesn’t necessarily mean costly; rather it’s just thought-out, right for you and your circumstances.